Pahansith7/ECG_Arrythmia_Detection/README.md

 # ECG_Arrythmia_Detection
-This is a project I started to apply my knowledge regarding Signal Processing and Machine Learning.
-This repository houses the code and resources for an ECG prediction project.
-The primary aim of this project is to develop machine learning models capable of analyzing ECG data to predict various cardiac illnesses.
+This is a projectconsists of several ECG preprocessing techniques which are necessary foe ECG beat classification.
 ## Project Objectives

 - **Data Collection**: Gather a comprehensive and diverse dataset of ECG recordings, including both healthy individuals and patients with different heart conditions.